Middletown, Delaware: Education

 Public education in Middletown is provided by the Appoquinimink School District, which has recently built a new elementary school, Old State Elementary, to accommodate the population growth of the area and overcrowding at the other elementary schools.
 Even more recently, a new middle school, Cantwells Bridge, and a new high school, Odessa High School were built.
 Overcrowding at Middletown High School, which was over-capacity by 400 students during the 2005–2006 school year, resulted in the construction of a second high school, Appoquinimink High School, which opened in Fall 2008, as well as a third high school, Odessa High School, which opened in 2020.

+Middletown School District 60 and Odessa School District 61 merged into the Appoquinimink district effective July 1, 1969.

+Louis L. Redding Comprehensive High School provided education to students of black African descent in the period before educational desegregation in the United States.
+Middletown School District 120 operated Redding during the period 1953 to 1966.
+Desegregation occurred after 1966.

 The St. Georges Technical High School is located to the northeast of the town.
 MOT Charter School has two buildings, a high school to the northeast, and a K–8 building in the southwest.

 Two private schools are located on the side of the town: St. Anne's Episcopal School, which offers grades K-8, and St. Andrew's School, a coed boarding school affiliated with the Episcopal Diocese of Delaware.

 Wilmington University had a location in town.